stat545ubc-2024/fungi_app/README.md

 This github repository is for STAT 545B assignment b3.

 This assignment consists of the creation of a shiny app that provides a quick and convenient method for the exploration of a UBC curated fungi dataset.
-This includes the ability to filter and sort the data, and a auto-updating count of the total number of results based on the filters chosen.
+This includes the ability to filter and sort the data, and an auto-updating count of the total number of results based on the filters chosen.

 The shiny app can be found at the following link: https://joelkcamp.shinyapps.io/UBCFungi/